fsmoothy/typeorm-fsm/README.md

 ### Entity

-The entity class must extends `StateMachineEntity` with defined initial state and transitions and have `id` property.
+The entity class must extend `StateMachineEntity` with defined initial state and transitions and have `id` property.

 ```typescript
 import { StateMachineEntity, t } from 'typeorm-fsm';